metio/terraform-provider-k8s/docs/data-sources/workload_codeflare_dev_app_wrapper_v1beta2_manifest.md

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map that may be used to store and retrievearbitrary metadata about the Component to customize its treatment by the AppWrapper controller.
+- `annotations` (Map of String) Annotations is an unstructured key value map that may be used to store and retrieve arbitrary metadata about the Component to customize its treatment by the AppWrapper controller.
 - `pod_set_infos` (Attributes List) PodSetInfos assigned to the Component's PodSets by Kueue (see [below for nested schema](#nestedatt--spec--components--pod_set_infos))
 - `pod_sets` (Attributes List) DeclaredPodSets for the Component (optional for known PodCreating GVKs) (see [below for nested schema](#nestedatt--spec--components--pod_sets))